amarnamarpan/PSLEGAL/README.md

 This will train the model.
 Once the model is trained you can save it using pickle or joblib.
-This model can be used in two ways:
+This trained model can be used in two ways:
  ## To score a sentence, phrase or word
  For this we use the following code.